 We offer a three-year fellowship training program in Pediatric Critical Care Medicine that is accredited by the Accreditation Council for Graduate Medical Education (ACGME).
 Our program accepts one fellow each year.
-Our 36-month training curriculum consists of 15 months of clinical service in critical care medicine divided between the Pediatric Intensive Care Unit, Cardiac Intensive Care Unit, Special Care Unit and Pediatric Burn Unit, three months of clinical training in anesthesia, three months of electives, including Procedural Sedation, Cardiology, Neurosurgery, Pediatric Surgery, Palliative Care and Transport Medicine, and nine months of protected time for research.
-Each year, we allow four weeks for vacation time.
+Our 36-month training curriculum consists of 15 months of clinical service in critical care medicine divided between the Pediatric Intensive Care Unit, Cardiac Intensive Care Unit, Special Care Unit, and Pediatric Burn Unit, three months of clinical training in anesthesia, three months of electives, including Procedural Sedation, Cardiology, Neurosurgery, Pediatric Surgery, Palliative Care and Transport Medicine, and nine months of protected time for research.
+Each year, we allow four weeks of vacation time.

 Mission